Hong Kong Sign Language: Grammar and vocabulary

 There are 40 to 50 basic hand-shapes in Hong Kong sign language.
-Signs are generally derived from conceptual representation (abstract, such as the signs for 'father' and 'mother'), visual representation (direct, such as the signs for 'to separate' and 'thick-skinned') or representation of the Chinese character (such as with the signs for 'to introduce' and 'the Chinese language') or - rarely - the English term (such as with the sign for 'toilet/WC').
-Question words are generally phrase or sentence-final, while the basic word order is S-O-V. It is worth noting that the subject and object may be omitted in conversation between two people where they are clear from context.
+Signs are generally derived from conceptual representation (abstract, such as the signs for 'father' and 'mother'), visual representation (direct, such as the signs for 'to separate' and 'thick-skinned') or representation of the Chinese character (such as with the signs for 'to introduce' and 'the Chinese language') or, rarely, the English term (such as with the sign for 'toilet/WC').
+Question words are generally phrase or sentence-final, while the basic word order is S-O-V. The subject and object may be omitted in conversation between two people where they are clear from context.

 Sometimes, signers may speak or mouth the word while signing.
 For example, when signing the name of a place like Central, the signer may mouth the Cantonese name for "Central" while signing.
 This practice may be related to the signers' past training in speech and lip-reading, but sometimes mouthing bears no relation to the spoken language, and is an inherent part of the sign.

 HKSL is interesting among sign languages in that it is entirely ambidextrous.